 Moreover, the likes of Thiago Silva, Arturo Vidal, Javier Mascherano, Luis Suarez and Radamel Falcao could all lay legitimate claims for being the best the world has to offer in their respective positions.
 Suarez may miss the competition following his heavy suspension, but Falcao will return and be desperate to make up for the disappointment of missing out on the World Cup through injury.

 |LOCAL SCORES TO SETTLE

-When Uruguay saw off Paraguay in 2011 they became the kings of the continent, stepping clear ahead of Argentina with 15 Copa Americas.
-To have done it in their old enemy's backyard, with the Buenos Aires-born Fernando Muslera having starred as Argentina were shrugged aside on penalties, added insult to injury.
-Their chances of making it 16 may depend on whether Suarez has returned to the fold by then.
+When Uruguay saw off Paraguay in 2011 it became king of the continent, stepping clear ahead of Argentina with 15 Copa Americas.
+To have done it in its old enemy's backyard, with the Buenos Aires-born Fernando Muslera having starred as Argentina was shrugged aside on penalties, added insult to injury.
+Its chances of making it 16 titles may depend on whether Suarez has returned to the fold by then.

-Argentina, meanwhile, could be looking for a new coach should Alejandro Sabella step aside but his two years in charge have laid a solid foundation for a side that came into the 2011 edition muddled and unbalanced.
-Brazil have just eight titles – though they will remind you they have appeared in fewer tournaments some of their neighbours – but since 1997 the Selecao have won four Copa America titles, more than Argentina and Uruguay combined in that period.
+Argentina, meanwhile, could be looking for a new coach should Alejandro Sabella step aside, but his two years in charge have laid a solid foundation for a side that came into the 2011 edition muddled and unbalanced.
+Brazil has just eight titles – though their fans will remind you they have appeared in fewer tournaments some of their neighbors – but since 1997 the Selecao have won four Copa America titles, more than Argentina and Uruguay combined in that period.

-Colombia, meanwhile, have emerged under Pekerman as genuine contenders and will be among as many as five favourites to claim what would be only their second title.
+Colombia, meanwhile, has emerged as genuine a contender under Pekerman and will be among as many as five favorites to claim what would be only its second title.

 Follow Rupert Fryer on